ajk77/jmir-2019/README.md

 ## Description

-This directory is for reproducing the results of the machine learning paper, Harnessing Eye Tracking to Selectively Highlight Medical Record Data.
+This directory is for reproducing the results of the machine learning paper, Leveraging Eye Tracking to Prioritize Relevant Medical Record Data: Comparative Machine Learning Study.